ipopescu/docs/source/docs/casper/concepts/design/consensus.md

 ## Safety, Liveness, and Byzantine Fault Tolerance

-In a Casper network, validator nodes receive different inputs via Deploys from connecting clients.
+In a Casper network, validator nodes receive different inputs via transactions from connecting clients.
 Given the consensus mechanism and rules, all honest nodes should output the same value, which is a finalized block in Casper.
-The [Deploy Lifecycle](../deploy-and-deploy-lifecycle.md) describes what happens after blocks are proposed and finalized.
-Each finalized block will contain the set of Deploys, which the network will eventually execute.
+The [Transaction Lifecycle](../transactions-and-transaction-lifecycle.md) describes what happens after blocks are proposed and finalized.
+Each finalized block will contain the set of transactions, which the network will eventually execute.
 The property described here, where all honest nodes agree on a final value, is called **safety**.

 The consensus protocol ensures that honest validators agree on finalized blocks in a finite time, allowing the network to continue producing blocks indefinitely.
 This property of the protocol is called **liveness**.